How Much Carpet Will You Need?

 Carpet can vary significantly, but there are five major carpet fiber types and three major carpet styles.

-The five types of carpet fiber are:
+The five types of carpet fiber include nylon, polypropylene, polyester, triexta and wool:

 - Polyester.
-This fabric has a soft texture and comes in a variety of styles, similar to nylon and wool.
+This material has a soft texture and comes in a variety of styles, similar to nylon and wool.
 However, it is not very durable and is best used in bedrooms and other areas that see less wear and tear.

-The three types of carpet styles are:
+The three types of carpet styles include cut pile, loop pile and cut-loop pile.

 - Cut pile.
 This style of carpet is cut at the top so that the fabric comes out as tufts.
 It is a soft and resilient style that is good for high traffic areas.
 Examples of cut pile carpet include shag, cable and plush carpets.